 “Potassium is a great mineral and necessary in our diets, but under certain circumstances it can lead to trouble,” Dr. Tavel says.
 “An excessive build-up of potassium can lead to significant problems with your heart rhythm.”

 Black licorice is a polarizing candy.
-If you happen to love it, you might need to switch to red Twizzlers if your doctor writes you a prescription for digoxin, Dr, Taven advises.
+If you happen to love it, you might need to switch to red Twizzlers if your doctor writes you a prescription for digoxin, Dr. Tavel advises.
 Black licorice contains a compound called glycyrrhizin, which can cause a toxic effect from digoxin.

 And even if you stop taking the medication, you might consider giving up black licorice for good.
-The FDA warns that just two ounces of black licorice a day for two weeks can give people 40 years of age and older an irregular heartbeat, requiring hospitalization.
+The FDA warns that just two ounces of black licorice a day for two weeks can give people 40 years or older an irregular heartbeat, requiring hospitalization.

-These foods are simply four of hundreds of potential nutrient-food interactions.
+These foods are simply six of hundreds of potential food-drug interactions.
 Ask your pharmacist about foods you should avoid next time you pick up your prescription.